Gaëtan Wittebolle.

 File: src/components/dashboard/publishing-streak.tsx

-Check: npm run typecheck + check visually
+Check: npm run typecheck + visual check

 Task 5: Dashboard integration